 Michael has also worked in film with independent film makers and the students from various colleges around Ireland.
 His first feature film, Nameless, is scheduled for release in 2016.

 Declan Brennan (Patrick Pearse) has played characters in the ancient and modern theatre — from Sophocles through Shakespeare to Neil Simon.
-The wide range of genres and writers spanned include Yeats, Brecht and Eugene McCabe for Dublin Lyric Players.
+The wide range of genres and writers spanned include Yeats, Brecht and Eugene McCabe for Dublin Lyric.
 From the plays of Shakespeare he has had roles in Macbeth, Othello, King Lear and Hamlet for Mill Productions.
 Ten years ago he played the Narrator in Our Town by Thornton Wilder, which opened the Mill Theatre.
-More modern roles have included Victor Velasco in Neil Simon’s Barefoot in the Park at Andrews Lane Studio, the iconic doctor in Albert Einstein meets Dr Who by Justin Richards at the Young Scientist Exhibition in the RDS, Dublin, the Professor in David Mamet’s Oleanna and Tomás McDonagh in Seven Lives for Liberty by Frank Allen.
+More modern roles have included Victor Velasco in Neil Simon’s Barefoot in the Park at Andrews Lane Studio and Smock Alley Theatre, the iconic doctor in Albert Einstein meets Dr Who by Justin Richards at the Young Scientist Exhibition in the RDS, Dublin, the Professor in David Mamet’s Oleanna and Tomás McDonagh in Seven Lives for Liberty by Frank Allen.
 And he has performed readings from Joyce’s Ulysses on Bloomsday.

 Declan's technical work includes photography and sound design and he also works on voice-over and narration for broadcast and other media (declanb.com).
 He holds an MA in Drama and Performance Studies from University College Dublin.